belgattitude/belgattitude/README.md

 My name is Sébastien.
 Strongly typed by nature, I've been coding for a long time.
 I really enjoy to exchange and discover great things about software programming.
 I believe in the win-win, the opensource and wish a peace-loving world with a pinch of tech.

+My past stacks includes Java, PHP, a bunch of SQL.
+Nowadays I've been adbducted by Typescript and NodeJs, cause why not ?
+It's fun.

 I'm from Belgium, living in Brussels.
-Speak French, English and something that sounds Spanish at times.
+Speak French, English and a frenchized Spanish.

 ### Sponsors :heart: